Shopkit/docs/api/api.md

 # Group Webhooks
 Webhooks enable to post data to your server whenever an event has happened.
-For more information visit the [webhooks documentation](https://shopk.it/developers/webhooks) page.
+For more information on webhooks visit https://shopk.it/developers/webhook

 ## Post Webhook [/webhook/]